jinkim0517/Clothing-Store/README.md

 - A user of this system would want to change any field of a clothing item.

 - A user of this system would want to view all the items in their store inventory.

+- A user of this system would want to be able to save their clothing inventory to a file if they choose so.

+- A user of this system would want to be able to load their previously saved clothing inventory from a file if they choose so.